NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 ^^^^^^^^^^^^^^^^

 As a satellite moves in orbit, it vibrates ever so slightly.
-The effect of this on the acquired images is called *jitter*, and it occurs for both linescan and Pinhole cameras.
-See :numref:`jitter_solve` for how jitter is solved for when the cameras are linescan.
+The effect of this on the acquired images is called *jitter*, and it occurs for both Linescan and Pinhole cameras.
+See :numref:`jitter_solve` for how jitter is solved for when the cameras are Linescan.
 Here we will discuss modeling jitter for synthetic Pinhole cameras.
+See :numref:`sat_sim_linescan` for how to create synthetic Linescan cameras (with or without jitter).

 We assume the jitter is a superposition of periodic perturbations of the roll, pitch, and yaw angles.
 For each period, there will be an individual amplitude